tomas-fryza/avr-course/labs/01-tools/README.md

 1. Install the AVR development tools on your computer.

 2. Modify the code from `lab1-blink_arduino` example and build an application that will repeatedly displayed the string `PARIS` on a LED in the Morse code.
-Choose the durations of the "dot" and "comma" so that they are visible during the simulation and/or implementation.
+Choose the durations of the "dot" and "dash" so that they are visible during the simulation and/or implementation.
 Note that the proper Morse code timing is explained [here](https://morsecode.world/international/timing.html).

 3. Simulate the Morse code application in SimulIDE.